shellieD/get-ducked/README.md

 * I can reset my password regularly to keep my information safe.
 * I can regain access to my account if I forget my password.

-* I can add mutipleproducts to my basket and and see the total price of all items at a glance so I can keep tracks on how much I am spending.
+* I can add multiple products to my basket and and see the total price of all items at a glance so I can keep tracks on how much I am spending.

 * I can subscribe to a newsletter so that I can be informed of new products, special offers and discount codes.
 * I can add a review to the page to provide feedback about the product and service.